 The batteries in the generator will eventually need to be replaced.
 You'll need surgery to have that done.
 How long the batteries last depends on which type of generator you have and how often you use it.

 Deep brain stimulation won't cure Parkinson's or reverse the disease, but it could lessen your symptoms.
-Some people see their symptoms improve by up to 80%.
 If DBS works well for you, you may be able to cut back on your medicine.